ArrakisFinance/vault-v1-periphery/README.md

 ```

 - if AddLiquidityData.useETH is true, this function will wrap ETH into WETH and send non-used ether back to the user.
-- if AddLiquidityData.gaugeAddress is filled, this function will validate if the gauge's `staking_token()` matches the pool address.
+- if AddLiquidityData.gaugeAddress is filled, this function will validate if the gauge's `staking_token()` matches the vault address.

 ## removeLiquidity

 ```
 function removeLiquidity(
-    IArrakisVaultV1 pool,
     RemoveLiquidityData memory _removeData
 )
     external